mattijn/topojson/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![build status](http://img.shields.io/travis/mattijn/topojson/master.svg?style=flat)](https://travis-ci.org/mattijn/topojson)

-_Its not yet version 1.0, but that's merely because of missing documentation.
-No new features will be introduced before version 1.0.
-With other words: you should be safe to use it!_

-_If you do find a bug, please report!_

-#

 # Encode geographic data as topology in Python!

 Topojson is a library that is capable of creating a topojson encoded format of merely any geographical object in Python.